Fernando0016/Getting-and-Cleaning-Data-Course-Project/cookBook.md

 * Appropriately labels the data set with descriptive variable names

-    code column in TidyData renamed into activities

-    All Acc in column’s name replaced by Accelerometer

-    All Gyro in column’s name replaced by Gyroscope

-    All BodyBody in column’s name replaced by Body

-    All Mag in column’s name replaced by Magnitude

-    All start with character f in column’s name replaced by Frequency

-    All start with character t in column’s name replaced by Time

 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 * final_data is created by sumarizing tidy_data taking the means of each variable for each activity and each subject, after groupped by subject and activity.

 * Export final_data into FinalData.txt file.